Champions League: Bayern Munich await Barcelona or Napoli, RB Leipzig to face Atletico Madrid in quarterfinals | DW | 10.07.2020

 Europe's biggest club competition has been on hiatus since March due to the coronavirus outbreak.
 The pandemic has forced UEFA, Europe's football confederation, to condense the tournament to one-off games from its two-legged format and hold the remaining matches, including the final, in Lisbon, Portugal.

-The quarterfinals are scheduled for August 12-15 and the semifinals for August 18-19 before the final on August 23.
+The quarterfinals are scheduled for August 12-15 and the semifinals for August 18-19.
+The final, which was originally supposed to take place in Istanbul's Ataturk Olympic Stadium, is set to take place on August 23 in Lisbon's Estadio da Luz.

 As well as controversy, RB Leipzig's arrival in the Bundesliga raised hopes that a club could challenge Bayern Munich on the pitch and in the transfer market.
 Timo Werner's exit to Chelsea suggests that's not the case.
 (18.06.2020)